 The ocean circulation system pumps warm tropical waters poleward, ventilating equatorial regions and tempering northern ones.
 Ocean currents are the main reason why Europe’s climate is so mild given its northerly latitude, for example.

-Today, Earth’s changing climate is leaving new imprints on the ocean surface, which like a multi-car collision, could cause ocean circulation shifts that lead to further climate change.
+Today, Earth’s changing climate is leaving new imprints on the ocean surface, which, like a multi-car collision, could cause ocean circulation shifts that lead to further climate change.
 So mapping the roads traveled by these new surface waters, and their direction and speed, is key to predicting how our ocean and climate will respond.

 Let me show you around the ocean’s atlas.

-Perhaps the most noticeable features on our oceanic road map will be the gigantic gyres circulating in each major basin.
-Prevailing winds, together with Earth’s rotation, whip water around the confines of the North and South Atlantic, the North and South Pacific, and the Indian Ocean.
+Perhaps the most noticeable features on our oceanic road map are the gigantic gyres circulating in each major basin.
+Prevailing winds, together with Earth’s rotation, whip water around the confines of the North and South Atlantic, the North and South Pacific, and the Indian Oceans.
 Similar gyres spin in the opposite direction in the far northern reaches of the Atlantic and Pacific, along with a sort of super-gyre completely encircling Antarctica.
 You can think of the gyres like big urban beltways—commuters zip around them every day, but usually end up back where they started.

 If we zoom in, we see that the gyres are also full of smaller swirling features called eddies.
 These eddies stir the ocean.
 So rather than tracing neat circles, individual water parcels twist around the gyres like a tangled mess of spaghetti, occasionally escaping across the gyre edges.